maxisawesome/maxisawesome.github.io/index.md

 layout: default
 Title: Home
 ---
 I'm Max.
-My main claim to fame is doing machine learning in industry, first at [KUNGFU.AI](https://kungfu.ai) applying ML for businesses, and now at [for.ai](https://cohere.for.ai/) doing research!
+My main claim to fame is doing machine learning in industry, first at [KUNGFU.AI](https://kungfu.ai) applying ML for businesses as an engineer, and now at [cohere.for.ai](https://cohere.for.ai/) doing research!
 My work has touched domains like computer vision, natural language processing, audio, and unsupervised learning.
-Here's a list of the cooler stuff I've done, during which my role always fell under "make the neural network work":
+Here's a list of the cooler projects I've done, during which my role always fell under "make the neural network work":

 * an algorithm to judge the price of collectibles like Pokemon cards, baseball cards, or rare coins
 * a computer vision project identifying and pricing exterior damage on cars from cell phone photos